-Conformance rating Definition Conformance The member's business practices (including its policies, systems, procedures and processes) perform in a way that conforms to the relevant CoC Standard provision.
-Minor non- The member's business practices (including its policies, systems, procedures and processes) perform in a way that does not wholly conform to the relevant CoC Standard provision. conformance Minor non-conformances occur because of an isolated lapse in performance, discipline or control; they do not lead to a major non-conformance.
-The member's business practices (including its policies, systems, procedures and processes) perform in a way that does not conform to the relevant CoC Standard provision.
-Major non- Major non-conformances occur when there is: conformance the total absence of implementation of the provision; the systemic failure or total lack of required controls; or a group of related, repetitive or persistent minor non-conformances, indicating inadequate implementation.
+CONFORMANCE RATING DEFINITION Conformance The member's business practices (including its policies, systems, procedures and processes) perform in a way that conforms to the relevant CoC Standard provision.
+Minor non- conformance The member's business practices (including its policies, systems, procedures and processes) perform in a way that does not wholly conform to the relevant CoC Standard provision.
+Minor non-conformances occur because of an isolated lapse in performance, discipline or control; they do not lead to a major non-conformance.
+Major non- conformance The member's business practices (including its policies, systems, procedures and processes) perform in a way that does not conform to the relevant CoC Standard provision.
+Major non-conformances occur when there is: The total absence of implementation of the provision; A group of related, repetitive or persistent minor non-conformances, indicating inadequate implementation.
+Critical breach A CoC critical breach is a critical non-conformance raised against any of the CoC provisions, supported by objective evidence that is triggered by: Deliberate falsification of information required to support a conformance rating; or A systemic failure of the management system to implement the CoC; or Total lack of controls needed to manage risks to the CoC.
 Not applicable The member cannot conform to the relevant CoC Standard provision because of the nature of its business covered by the CoC certification scope.
+Refer to Appendix 1 Table A2 for further details.